avalentino/pyepr/docs/usermanual.rst

 ---------------

-The Python_ EPR API also implements some `special method`_ in order to make EPR programming even handy and, in short, "pythonic_".
+The Python_ EPR API also implements some `special method`_ in order to make EPR programming even handy and, in short, *pythonic*.

 The ``__repr__`` methods have been overridden to provide a little more information with respect to the standard implementation.